AGI-Labs/continual_rl/README.md

 ### Configuration files
-There is another way experiments can be run: in "configuration file" mode instead of "command-line".
+There is another way experiments can be run: in "config-file" mode instead of "command-line".

 Configuration files are an easy way to keep track of large numbers of experiments.